AhmetEminSaglik/Phone_Server_Project/README.md

 <hr/>

--Now it is time to look call history.
+- Now it is time to look call history.
 So We go through "Call" option which is in MainMenuScreen.

 <br/>![9.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/9.png)
 <br/><br/>